alankagiri/Machine_Learning_For_Public_Policy_Adding_Value_Project/README.md

 # 311_Data EDA File
 This file cleans the 311 data, conducts feature discovery, variance thresholding, and principal component analysis for clustering, and performs k-means clustering on the data.

-# Requirements to Run Project Files:
+# Requirements to Run Project Files
 Please refer to the requirements.txt for installing the necessary Python libraries.